whitead/symd/README.md

 ## Python Interface

 It is recommended to use the python interface, which simplifies building the input files and parsing output files.
-See the examples in the `notebooks` directory.
+See the examples in [the docs](https://whitead.github.io/symd/tocs.html).

 ## Example